CHAPTER ONE

 We went to the archives this morning, but first a few other stories.

-In Ukraine you must buy bus and train tickets in advance of getting on, so we went looking for the bus depot to buy tickets for an outing on Tuesday.
-We were told it was near the train station and that was a landmark Dmytro wanted to visit as it was where his Dad was taken after being captured by the Germans.
-We found the buses but not the ticket office until we were directed to the train station.
+In Ukraine you generally buy bus and train tickets in advance, so we went looking for the bus depot to buy tickets for an outing on Tuesday.
+We were told it was near the train station and that was a landmark Dmytro wanted to visit.
+We were directed into the train station for a ticket.
 Ah!
 They must sell both, we thought.
-A very stern 'soviet-style' lady was serving and we could tell she was annoyed we couldn't speak Ukrainian as she had no English so I used my phone to show where we were going, then a calendar to show the day and then she wrote down all the times for us to choose one.
+A very stern 'soviet-style' lady was serving and we could tell she was annoyed we couldn't speak Ukrainian as she had no English, so I used my phone to show where we were going, then a calendar to show the day and then she wrote down all the times for us to choose one.
 Success!
 Two tickets were printed after we showed our passports.

-We headed home and stopped at a church where there was lovely singing.
+We headed home and stopped at a church where the lovely singing drew us in.
 We saw an old beggar man outside and Dmytro gave him some cash, I then went to get my purse and it was not there!
-The only place it could be at the station so we headed on back at speed.
+The only place it could be was at the station so we headed on back at speed.
 There was a large queue at the ticket office but no sooner had we joined it than the ticket lady spotted us and started waving my purse in great joy.
-What a relief and what a transformation to that ticket lady.
+What a relief and what a transformation to that ticket lady, full of smiles and animated at our return for the purse.
 We were very grateful.

 In the afternoon we did some browsing of nearby shops, as we wandered through a china shop, the shopkeeper and assistant called us over, I was wary, would I be sold something I didn't need or would she lecture me about touching things?
 When we reached the counter she handed us a plate of cheese and garlic sausage, then pulled out a small bottle of vodka and four glasses from below the counter. 😋